Detailed course offerings (Time Schedule) are available for

 ENVIR 475 Environmental Impacts of Small Scale Societies (5) I&S Grayson, Smith

 Examines the environmental impacts (positive and negative) among prehistoric and historic/ethnographic small-scale (hunter-gatherer and horticultural) societies worldwide, and debates these impacts, within a theoretical framework provided by evolutionary ecology and biogeography.
 Offered: jointly with BIO A 475.

 ENVIR 476 Introduction to Environmental Law and Process (3) I&S Bryant

 Seminar series featuring local, national, and internationally known speakers in fisheries management and conservation.
-Case studies.
 Conservation/restoration in practice.
 Pre-seminar discussion section focusing on select readings.
-Final paper.
 Topics may include harvest management, whaling, by-catch, salmon, marine protected areas, introduced species, citizen action, co-management, and marine ethics.
-Offered: jointly with FISH 478/BIOL 478; W, odd years.
+Offered: jointly with BIOL 478/FISH 478.